Slimlexglp/Slimlex-GLP-1-Capsules/README.md

 * * *

-### Slimlex Side Effects: Any Concerns?
+### Slimlex GLP-1 Capsules Side Effects: Any Concerns?

-Slimlex was generally well-tolerated for me, and most users report the same.
+Slimlex GLP-1 Capsules was generally well-tolerated for me, and most users report the same.
 That said, here are a few things to know:

 *   **Initial bloating or gas** (mostly due to the fiber content)